 Linking objects help us connect with the person who died.
 These can be items that once belonged to the person, something they gave us, a thing we made for them, even a picture or hat.
 Using this concept can help children understand that there are ways to stay connected with the person’s memory so they don’t forget.

 By Caroline Wright

+While the text and illustrations are uncomplicated, the theme can be unsettling for younger children.
 This book could be useful in guided discussion – an adult with a child or used in a group setting.
 The sweet illustrations and simple text can be used to guide the discussion, such as: What do you think is happening to the mother?
 What are the dad and child doing in the picture?
 What is cremation?
 What are some ways people use cremated remains?
 What are activities you do now that you did with your person?
-Children can be guided to draw a picture of their own “comfort creatures”.
+Draw a picture of what your “comfort creature” looks like to you.

 Bone & Bread